21 ways I get out of the writing doldrums

 7. Eat a handful of almonds or a tablespoon of peanut butter on a spoon: These high-protein, high-fat snacks work much better than carbs for giving me reliable energy.

 10. Drink a cup of coffee: I allow myself one big cup of coffee a day.
-It’s relatively low caffeine Kona coffee from Hawaii (I special order it.)
-All coffee drinkers need to be aware that every brand has different amounts of caffeine.
-For example, a Tim Hortons medium cappuccino has 80 milligrams milligrams while a Starbucks grande cappuccino has 150.
+It’s relatively low-caffeine Kona coffee from Hawaii (I special order it).
+All coffee drinkers need to know that every brand has different amounts of caffeine.
+For example, a Starbuck’s instant contains 16.9 mg per ounce while a Tim Horton’s brew has 13.5.
+You can see it all spelled out in the Complete Caffeine Database, accessible here.

-12. Roll on a ball: I have chronic back pain which often becomes much worse by mid-afternoon.
-I take a break to roll on a ball, which is fun, relaxing and immediately makes my back feel better.
+12. Roll on a ball: I have chronic back pain, which often becomes much worse by mid-afternoon.
+I take a break to roll on a ball, which is fun and relaxing and immediately makes my back feel better.

-13. Bend forward in my chair for 30 seconds: This not only helps relax my back but it also gets the blood to my head, which helps me think better and which makes me feel more energetic.
+13. Bend forward in my chair for 30 seconds: This not only helps relax my back, but it also gets the blood flowing to my head, which helps me think better and which makes me feel more energetic.

-15. Make a to do list, every day: I never just dive into work without making a plan.
+15. Block my time every day: I never just dive into work without making a plan.
 Instead, I strategize my day, which makes me feel happier, better organized and more energized.
-I always plan to do my IMPORTANT tasks first, leaving the urgent stuff for afternoons, when my energy is lower.
-The urgency of the task is always enough to rev me up.
+This time-blocking system allows me to do my most important tasks first, leaving the less important ones to fall on the floor if I run out of time.

 16. Stretch: Stretching my arms above my head and bending from side to side helps me to relax and feel more connected with my body, which is a welcome reminder for those of us who work in our heads.

-We’re all unique individuals so we’ll each have our own activities that will help us feel happier, more energetic and more like writing.
+We’re all unique individuals, so we’ll each have our own activities that help us feel happier, more energetic and more like writing.
 Take the time to create your own list of what works for you.
 Then, USE that list to help give yourself the boosts you need.

 *